espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Electromuscular Stimulator.md

 * * *

-**Critical Success** You gain the [[Quickened]] condition for 1 minute and can use the extra action each round only to Stride or Strike.
+**Critical Success** You gain the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] condition for 1 minute and can use the extra action each round only to Stride or Strike.

 **Success** As critical success, but you also take 3 persistent,electricity damage.